 Nakisha’s cases have been featured in statewide and regional media coverage, including through outlets in Atlanta (GA), South Bend (IN), Ann Arbor, Detroit, Grand Rapids and Benton Harbor.
 In 2016, Nakisha was featured in Michigan Lawyers Weekly’s verdicts and settlements.
 Nakisha has been a featured speaker on issues of employment litigation, sexual harassment, and human trafficking for groups at the University of Michigan, Michigan State University, and Oberlin College, as well as for numerous organizations in Michigan, Ohio and New York.
 Nakisha is a member of the National Black Lawyers-Top 100, and she currently serves on the State Bar of Michigan’s District Character and Fitness Committee.

 Prior to joining Salvatore Prescott Porter & Porter, Nakisha was a Senior Attorney at NachtLaw P.C., where she practiced employment and civil rights litigation.
 She previously served as a commercial litigator at Dickinson Wright PLLC and clerked for two years at the Michigan Supreme Court.

 Nakisha earned her BA from Oberlin College, Phi Beta Kappa and with high honors.
 She earned her JD from the University of Michigan Law School where she was a member of the Journal of Gender and Law.

 - National Black Lawyers – Top 100

-- Board Member, Student Advocacy Center of Michigan (2015-present)
+- Board Member, Student Advocacy Center of Michigan (past)

-- State Bar of Michigan District Character and Fitness Committee (2016-present)
+- State Bar of Michigan District Character and Fitness Committee (past)